About the Maison T Ortiz Youth Outdoors Skills Camp

 Who should apply

 The camp is designed for and limited to girls and boys 11-14 years of age.
 Our primary recruiting focus is youths who may not have opportunities to experience Nevada’s outdoors.
 We also have a camper classification called “Youth Ambassador,” which allows a limited number of campers that do have previous experience in the events being presented at the camp to apply with a friend with little or no experience.
-So if you have a little to a lot of experience your chances of being accepted are greatly increased if you apply as an Ambassador with a friend with lesser experience.
-Please, refer to our camper applications for more details.

 How to apply